StuartFarmer/Geofencing/README.md

 ####Using Geofencing to Monitor Regions

 Implementing Geofencing is easy.
 Start by declaring the MKPolygon and CLCircularRegion objects you'd like to monitor and add them to an array.
-This array can also be made on the fly.

 ```objective-c
 // Create an array of the geofences you want to monitor